Frequently Asked Questions

 Absolutely!
 A supportive partner is an incredible asset during birth, but a doula serves a different yet complementary role.

-• A Doula supports both you & your partner
+• A doula supports both you & your partner

-• A Doula brings experience & expertise
+• A doula brings experience & expertise

 Your partner loves you, but they may not be familiar with the stages of labor or how to advocate for your wishes in a medical setting

-• A Doula helps keep the atmosphere calm & focused
+• A doula helps keep the atmosphere calm & focused

-• Your partner’s love + A Doula’s support = THE BEST TEAM
+• Your partner’s love + A doula’s support = THE BEST TEAM

 Your partner knows you emotionally better than anyone, while a doula understands birth deeply.
 Together, they make a powerful team to support you physically, emotionally, and spiritually throughout your journey.